Craig C. Douglas

 I have an A.B. in mathematics from the University of Chicago and a M.S., M.Phil., and Ph.D. in computer science from Yale University.
 Before that I graduated from high school at the University of Chicago Laboratory Schools after attending other schools in Houston, Texas and Paris, France.

 After completing my Ph.D., I worked first at Yale and then at Duke University.
 I moved to IBM's Thomas J. Watson Research Center in Yorktown Heights, New York in 1986 and re-acquired an affiliation with the computer science department at Yale.
 In 1997 I moved to the University of Kentucky, where I had appointments in mathematics, computer science, mechanical engineering, and the Center for Computational Sciences.
 I moved to Wyoming in August, 2008.

 I have held a number of short term visiting positions.
-I was a visiting senior at CERFACS (Toulouse, France).
-I was even a foreign guest professor at Wuhan University (P.R.
-China), a Zi-Qiang professor of computer science at Shanghai University, and visiting professor at Wuhan University of Technology, and visiting professor at Kyoto University.
+I was a visiting senior at CERFACS, foreign guest professor at Wuhan University, Zi-Qiang professor of computer science at Shanghai University, visiting professor at Wuhan University of Technology, and visiting professor at Kyoto University.
 I have done sabbaticals at the Istituto di Matematica Applicata e Tecnologie Informatiche del C.N.R.
 (Pavia, Italy) in spring, 1988 and Texas A&M for the 2007-2008 academic year (mathematics, computer science, and the Institute for Scientific Computation).